-The Bedford Education Foundation funded twelve grants in our Summer 2018 grant cycle, totaling over $20,000.
+The Bedford Education Foundation funded nineteen grants in our 2018 grant cycles, totaling over $30,000.

 GRANTS FUNDED AT DAVIS SCHOOL

 Davis School teachers Pat Flaherty-Dawson, Kim Marino, and Kristie Kimball-Dorey were awarded a $660 grant for reusable materials for the Davis School annual Earth Day celebration.
 This celebration, and the preparation for it, not only honors the Earth and the importance of its preservation, but also allows young children the opportunity to see how they can be called to action and make a difference in the world.

 Davis School teachers Alli Lua and Karen Shamon, and special education teacher Laura Albonesi, were awarded a $630 grant for Calming Corners for their second grade classrooms.
 They will create quiet and welcoming areas in their rooms using new soft furnishings and soothing materials to provide a safe place for students to regulate their emotions and calm their bodies and minds.
 Assisting students with self-regulation will help them to return to their learning with less interruption to both themselves and the class as a whole.
 Materials provided through this grant are: stress balls, stuffed animals, bean bags, pillows, soft rugs, visual timers, two sets of I Am In Control of Myself books, a CD player, noise-cancelling headphones, and a kids relaxation music CD.

 Davis school first grade teacher Kristie Kimball-Dorey was awarded a $550 grant for materials to create permanent sidewalk games on the Davis School playground using a night-sky and space theme.
 This grant aims to unite the community, social/emotional goals, and the Grade 1 science curriculum.